openshift/origin/HACKING.md

 [@openshift/sig-master](https://github.com/orgs/openshift/teams/sig-master) for a review.

 3. The final step happens in [openshift/origin](https://github.com/openshift/origin/) repository.
 As previously, run `make update-deps` to pick up the changes from previous two steps.
-Afterwards run `make update` to generated the remaining bits in origin repository.
+Afterwards, run `make update` to generate the remaining bits in origin repository.
 When you're done open a PR against the aforementioned repository and ping [@openshift/sig-master](https://github.com/orgs/openshift/teams/sig-master) for a review.